Earl Maynard: Professional wrestling

 Maynard started wrestling while he was in the Royal Air Force stationed on Cyprus.
 The sports facilities were very limited, so the implements for his weightlifting and conditioning had to be improvised with what materials he could find.
 While He was on Cyprus, a British wrestling promoter, who was there on vacation, spotted him and liked what he saw.
 Maynard became a professional wrestler in 1960.
 It was wrestling promoter Gus Karras who eventually brought Earl to the United States to continue his wrestling career there.

-By the late, 1960s, he was working in Pacific Northwest Wrestling, New York's WWWF and Canada's Stampede Wrestling.
+By the late, 1960s, he was working in Minnesota's American Wrestling Association (1967), Portland's Pacific Northwest Wrestling (1969), New York's WWWF (1967-69), Pittsburgh's Studio Wrestling (1968), Kansas City's Central States Wrestling (1967-69), and Canada's Stampede Wrestling (1969).
 He was National Wrestling Alliance (NWA)'s America's Tag Team Champion twice (with Rocky Johnson in 1970 as well as with his longtime partner Dory Dixon in 1972).

 He went to wrestle in Mexico for EMLL Consejo Mundial de Lucha Libre in 1971, Japan for International Wrestling Association of Japan from 1971 to 1972 and New Japan Pro-Wrestling in 1973.
 He would finished his career in San Francisco until he retired in 1978.

 All of his bodybuilding achievements were accomplished while he continued to wrestle professionally.
 He eventually became known in the wrestling circles as "Mr. Universe" because of being a two-time winner of that most prestigious of bodybuilding titles.